hjolany/M-KOPA/README.md

 - `Message Queue`:
     - A message queue system that clients can subscribe to as publishers to publish SMS commands.
     - The main service subscribes to the message queue as a consumer and listens to the queue for new SMS commands.
+- `Main service`:
-- `Main service`: A microservice, subscribers to the message queue as consumers and listens to the queue for new sms-sommand.
+    - The Main Service functions as a microservice that subscribes to the Message Queue as consumers.
+It actively listens to the queue for incoming SMS commands.
-- `3rd party API`: An external Api to send short messages to users.
+- `3rd party API`:
+    - An external API that is used to send SMS messages to users.
-- `Dead letter Queue`: Second message queue to republish the failed messages into it for next try.
+- `Dead letter Queue`:
+    - A second message queue that is used to republish failed messages for a retry attempt.
-- `Dead letter service`: A microservice, subscribers to the dead letter queue as consumers and listens to the queue for new failed messages.
+    - The dead letter service subscribes to the dead letter queue as a consumer and listens to the queue for new failed messages.
+- `Dead letter service`:
+    - The Dead Letter Service operates as a microservice that subscribes to the Dead Letter Queue as consumers.
+It monitors the queue for new failed messages, facilitating necessary actions.
+- `Event Publisher`:
-- `Event Publisher`: A service to publish SmsSent notifications into the global event bus.
+    - A service that publishes SMSSent notifications to the global event bus.
+- `Event Queue`:
-- `Event Queue`: A queue in a global bus that is notified by the event publisher.
+    - A queue in the global event bus that is notified by the event publisher.
+- `Logger`:
-- `Logger`: A logger system to log all events and actions in the system in some levels as information, errors, and critical errors for maintenance purposes.
+    - A logger system that logs all events and actions in the system at different levels, such as information, errors, and critical errors.
+This is for maintenance purposes.
+- `Notifier`:
-- `Notifier`: An prompt system to notify the admins and support users by email or some other ways about the critical exceptions in the system like when message queues are not reachable.
+    - A system that notifies admins and support users of critical exceptions in the system, such as when message queues are not reachable.
+This can be done via email or other means.

 ## Assumptions and Tradeoffs